sirech/cookery/README.markdown

 ## Installation

-This app requires at least ruby 2.0.
+* This app requires at least ruby 2.0.
+* _ImageMagick_ is also required.
+It has to be installed independently.

 ## The big list of technologies used